Connor LovePartner. Menlo Park. Fintech.

-Connor is a fintech investor at Lightspeed and is primarily focused on Insurtech, DeFi, Payments, Lending/Credit, Regtech, Proptech and Neobanking.
+Connor is a fintech investor at Lightspeed and is primarily focused on Insurtech, Wealth Management, Vertical SaaS, Lending/Credit, Regtech, Proptech and Defensetech.
 “Over the last 5+ years fintech companies have disrupted most financial categories and generated the majority of the industry’s growth.
-Despite this fast disruption, I believe we are still in the early innings of the fintech revolution.
-With the emergence of Crypto and Web 3, DeFi will add fuel to this fintech revolution and create even more market disruption,” he said.
+Despite this fast disruption, I believe we are still in the early innings of the fintech revolution,” says Connor.

 A former active duty Captain in the US Army, it was during his deployment in Northern Iraq in 2019, when Connor first became interested in Venture Capital.
 He was many years into a military career and had been accepted into the Stanford Graduate School of Business to pursue his MBA.
 Out of a sense of duty to keep serving his country, he decided to forgo joining the GSB class of 2021 and spend 12 months in Northern Iraq working alongside the U.S.’ joint military community and Iraqi-Kurdish partners.
 It was also around that time, while Connor was deployed, that he was first introduced to Barry Eggers and Lightspeed.